aws-samples/aws-hpc-tutorials/content/04-container-parallelcluster/04-launch-nextflow.md

 In the case of running Nextflow for this lab, the `/shared/nextflow-tutorial` directory contains the workflow description in `scripts7.nf` that will be executed by Nextflow.
 One the job will complete, results will be stored in the `--outdir=/mnt` of the container that is the `/shared/nextflow-tutorial` directory of the cluster where the results will be stored.

+Let's create a slurm batch script with the following command:

 ```bash
 cat > nextflow_sub.sh << EOF
 #!/bin/bash